Frequently Asked Questions

 Will I be charged for the cylinder?

-When you buy gas from us in a cylinder, you’ll be asked to pay a ‘cylinder charge’ for each cylinder.
+When you buy gas from us in a cylinder, you’ll be asked to pay a one-off non-refundable ‘cylinder charge’ for each cylinder.
 This is because it will remain our property and it is being provided to you only for the purposes of using the gas supplied.
 When the cylinder is empty, you can simply exchange it for a pre-filled cylinder or return the empty cylinder to us.